quickwit-oss/quickwit/docs/reference/rest-api.md

 #### Response

-The response is the `IndexMetadata` of the requested index, and the content type is `application/json; charset=UTF-8.`
+The response is the index metadata of the requested index, and the content type is `application/json; charset=UTF-8.`

 | Field                | Description                               |         Type          |
 |----------------------|-------------------------------------------|:---------------------:|